Barrett's Esophagus Information

 Part Two: Symptoms of Barrett's Esophagus

-Part Three: Barrett's Esophagus Risk Factors
+Part Three: Risk Factors for GERD patients developing Barrett's Esophagus

 Holistic Wellbeing Disclaimer: This information is given for educational purposes and not intended to replace any needed medical testing.
 An endoscopy (a medical procedure where a tube with a light is put down your throat) can allow a doctor to see if salmon-colored skin or other characteristic changes have occurred in the esophagus.
 If you have exhibited the symptoms covered, are at risk, or have had GERD for a long time, ask your doctor if you need to be monitored for Barrett's Esophagus.